 Never buy raw coins on eBay unless the seller will guarantee their authenticity.
 This guarantee of authenticity should be backed up with a return policy of at least seven days.
 Don't be a sucker for tall tales, thinking that maybe you'll make a score.
 More often than not, it'll be the seller laughing all the way to the bank rather than you, the buyer.Continue to 5 of 5 below.

 Always pay for coins on eBay using your credit card.
 Even if you use PayPal, use a credit card to fund the transaction.

-The reason is that under current U.S. banking laws, you always have the final say on that money when you use credit card.
-This does not apply to.
-The eBay and PayPal "Buyer Protection" plans are weak, and buyers complain all the time about how difficult they make it to collect on a claim.
+The reason is that under current U.S. banking laws, you always have the final say on that money when you use a credit card.
+This does not apply to the eBay and PayPal "Buyer Protection" plans.
+These plans are weak, and buyers complain all the time about how difficult they make for buyers to collect on a claim.
 But credit card transactions can always be charged back as a last resort.
 Even PayPal cannot override a credit card charge-back.

 Edited by: James Bucki